line/lighthouse/README.md

 # lighthouse
-A user-friendly and reproducible library for video moment retrieval (VMR) and highlight detection (HD).
+Lighthouse is a user-friendly library for reproducible and accesible research on video moment retrieval (MR) and highlight detection (HD).
-It supports six VMR-HD models, three features, and four datasets for reproducible VMR-HD.
+It supports six VMR-HD models, three features, and five datasets for reproducible VMR-HD.
 In addition, we prepare an inference-only API and Gradio demo for developers to use state-of-the-art VMR-HD approaches easily.

 ## Installation